Benedetto Marcello (8/9/1686 Venezia - 7/24/1739 Brescia)

 Though this was an early success, his music didn't always enjoy the approval of the Soviet authorities.
 His opera "The Nose" received some criticism and "Lady Macbeth of the Mtsensk District" received oven more.
 In later years he was to enjoy more artistic freedom, but under Stalin composers and other artists ran the risk of their work being labelled anti-state "formalism".
 In some cases this could lead to "disappearances" so the threat was very real indeed.
 Shostakovich withdrew his 4th symphony before its premier for this reason and it wasn't performed until later under more liberal times.
 Some of Shostakovich's work seems to be simply paying his dues as an upright citizen but in many cases, although his music might outwardly be conforming with the party line, there is nevertheless the feeling that he is rebelling against this.

 La lista de los compositores:

-|Sonata en do mayor para violonchelo y piano, op.
-119|
+|Sonata en sol mayor para violonchelo y bajo continuo, n.º 6|

 Jan Škrdlík, violonchelo

 Sonata for cello and piano in D minor, Op.
 40